Snowflake-Labs/terraform-provider-snowflake/docs/resources/procedure_grant.md

 - `enable_multiple_grants` (Boolean) When this is set to true, multiple grants of the same type can be created.
 This will cause Terraform to not revoke grants applied to roles and objects outside Terraform.
 - `on_all` (Boolean) When this is set to true and a schema_name is provided, apply this grant on all procedures in the given schema.
 When this is true and no schema_name is provided apply this grant on all procedures in the given database.
 The procedure_name and shares fields must be unset in order to use on_all.
 Cannot be used together with on_future.
 - `on_future` (Boolean) When this is set to true and a schema_name is provided, apply this grant on all future procedures in the given schema.
 When this is true and no schema_name is provided apply this grant on all future procedures in the given database.
 The procedure_name and shares fields must be unset in order to use on_future.
 Cannot be used together with on_all.
 - `privilege` (String) The privilege to grant on the current or future procedure.
+To grant all privileges, use the value `ALL PRIVILEGES`
 - `procedure_name` (String) The name of the procedure on which to grant privileges immediately (only valid if on_future is false).
 - `schema_name` (String) The name of the schema containing the current or future procedures on which to grant privileges.
 - `shares` (Set of String) Grants privilege to these shares (only valid if on_future is false).